piyush7199/hld-architecture-handbook/03-challenges/3.2.1-twitter-timeline/pseudocode.md

-# Pseudocode Implementations: Twitter Timeline
+# Twitter Timeline - Pseudocode Implementations

-This document contains detailed algorithm implementations for all core functions in the Twitter Timeline system.
+This document contains detailed algorithm implementations for the Twitter Timeline system.
+The main challenge document references these functions.

 ---